President of South Africa: Electoral system

 South Africa has a distinctive system for the election of its president.
 Unlike other former British colonies and dominions who have adopted a parliamentary republican form of government and those that follow the Westminster system, South Africa's president is both head of state and head of government and commander-in-chief of the South African National Defence Force (SANDF).
-Contrary to presidential systems around the world, the President of South Africa is elected by the Parliament of South Africa rather than by the people directly.
+Contrary to presidential systems around the world, the president of South Africa is elected by the Parliament of South Africa rather than by the people directly.
 They are thus answerable to it in theory and able to influence legislation in practice as head of the majority party.

 The president is elected at the first sitting of Parliament after an election, and whenever a vacancy arises.
-The President is elected by the National Assembly, the lower house of Parliament, from among its members.
+The president is elected by the National Assembly, the lower house of Parliament, from among its members.
 The chief justice must oversee the election.
 Once elected, a person is no longer a member of the National Assembly.
 They must then be sworn in as president within five days of the election.
-Should a vacancy arise, the date of a new election must be set by the Chief Justice, but not more than 30 days after the vacancy occurs.
+Should a vacancy arise, the date of a new election must be set by the chief justice, but not more than 30 days after the vacancy occurs.

 The Constitution has thus prescribed a system combining both parliamentary and presidential systems in a unique manner.
 Only Botswana and a few other countries use a similar system.
 Between 1996 and 2003 Israel combined the two systems in an opposite way, with direct elections for the post of prime minister.

-Although the Presidency is the key institution, it is hedged about with numerous checks and balances that prevent its total dominance over the government, as was the case in many African countries.
+Although the presidency is the key institution, it is hedged about with numerous checks and balances that prevent its total dominance over the government, as was the case in many African countries.
 The presidential term is five years, with a limit of two terms.
-Thus the electoral system attempts (at least on paper) to prevent the accumulation of power in the president as was during Apartheid or in many other African countries.
+Thus the electoral system attempts (at least on paper) to prevent the accumulation of power in the president as occurred during Apartheid and as is the case currently in many other African countries.

 Succession

 According to chapter five of the constitution, the president can only exercise the powers of the presidential office while within the Republic of South Africa.
-The president may appoint an acting president when traveling outside the country or unable to fulfill the duties of the office.
+The president may appoint an acting president when travelling outside the country or unable to fulfill the duties of the office.

-The presidential vacancy should be filled first by the deputy president, then a Cabinet Minister selected by the president, thereafter a Cabinet Minister selected by the Cabinet, and finally by the speaker of the National Assembly.
+A presidential vacancy should be filled first by the deputy president, then a Cabinet minister selected by the president, thereafter a Cabinet minister selected by the Cabinet, and finally by the speaker of the National Assembly.